shundhammer/qdirstat/doc/stats/Overflow-Area.md

 decide to show just a little more of the data range by opening the histogram options and moving the sliders.

-Moving the "end percentile" slider to P99 in this case gets you this:
+Moving the _End Percentile_ slider to P99 in this case gets you this:

 ![Histogram with P99](https://github.com/shundhammer/qdirstat/blob/master/screenshots/QDirStat-histogram-P99.png)